isomerpages/govtech-stp/_atp-hong-kong/00c-atp-faq.md

 #### 21. Do children need to undergo a pre-departure COVID-19 PCR test?

-Yes.
-All visitors, regardless of age, are required to undergo a pre-departure COVID-19 PCR test in Hong Kong within 72 hours before the scheduled departure time of their designated flight from Hong Kong to Singapore.
+Children aged 12 years old or younger in that calendar year are not required to undergo a COVID-19 PCR test within 72 hours before the scheduled departure time of the designated ATB flight from Hong Kong to Singapore.

 #### 22. Are visitors allowed to take a COVID-19 PCR test upon arrival in Singapore instead of a pre-departure COVID-19 PCR test in Hong Kong?